ethanstrominger/event-finder-plus-ui/README.md

 cause the tests to break.

 # Challenges <a name="challenges"> </a>
-- Chaining of promises, catches sometimes obscured errors.  **Solution:** Raise exceptions in catches, review promises, and review my code.
+- Chaining of promises, catches sometimes obscured errors.  **Solution:** Raise exceptions in catches (to do), review promises (done), and review my code (done).
 See details below for more info.
-- Not knowing what was sent to server, implemented complex logging on server, would have been easier to implement on UI, print args.
-Was interesting though. **Solution:** Implement logging on server or add debug message on UI.
+- Not knowing what was sent to server **Solution:** Implement logging on server or (done), add debug message on UI (simpler).
+- Confusion about where functionality is located caused by:
+  - not sticking to listener, event, api, ui pattern (called ui from listner)
+  - having two buttons called "Sign Up".
+Also would be an issue when trying to support user. ** Solution: Change form to "Submit")
 - Doing too much in one commit **Solution:** Minimize files changed and number of issues to address.
 See details beow under Doing Too Much Issue
 - Adding shared code proved tricky in UI, as differences in elements can cause different behavior.  **Example:** Bug occurred when I had a method that dir $(form).remove that was called from handlebar and then called it from index.html.
 When called from index.html, form was permanently removed.  **Solution:** Do more testing when sharing code.
 Move everythng to handlebars so elements are more similar.
 - Too obsessed (what about the rest of my life).  **Solution:** Bike (I do this).
 Schedule time during the week to do something with my wife.